 Attorney says bridge tender was negligent in 79-year-old woman's death

-The family of a 79-year-old bicyclist who tragically fell to her death off a West Palm Beach bridge earlier this month held a news conference Monday.
+A South Florida attorney said Monday a bridge tender was negligent and caused the "preventable" death of a 79-year-old woman who fell at least 50 feet off a West Palm Beach bridge earlier this month.

+Attorney Lance Ivey stopped short of announcing any lawsuits in the death of Carol Easterling Wright, who was just two months shy of turning 80, but said it's something his firm is looking into.

 RELATED: Are safety lapses to blame for West Palm Beach bridge death?

-West Palm Beach police said the cyclist was walking east to west across the Royal Park Bridge — which connects the island of Palm Beach to West Palm Beach — on Feb.
-6 when the bridge gates came down, an alarm sounded, and the bridge started to go up.
+West Palm Beach police said Wright was walking east to west across the Royal Park Bridge — which connects the island of Palm Beach to West Palm Beach — on Feb.
+6 when the bridge gates came down, an alarm sounded, and the deck suddenly started to go up.

-The bridge ascended and the woman fell at least 50 feet to the concrete below, police said.
+The bridge ascended and Wright fell through a gap to the concrete below, police said.
+She was pronounced dead at the scene.

-"Our client was enjoying a beautiful South Florida afternoon when she suffered this devastating fall.
-This should have never happened," said attorney Lance Ivey in a written statement.

-Ivey is expected to provide new information about the woman and incident at Monday's news conference.
+During a news conference Monday, Ivey said the bridge tender was "not paying attention" and failed to follow at least five different safety protocols for raising the bridge's deck.

+Ivey believes the tender did not check at least three cameras and several mirrors that monitor the bridge, and did not physically come out onto the balcony of the bridge tower to perform a visual check to make sure there were no cars or pedestrians on the deck.

 Over the weekend, West Palm Beach police said detectives are still looking for witnesses who may have seen the woman approaching or on the bridge right before the tragic fall.